 Lebanon is a somewhat small city located in the state of New Hampshire.
 With a population of 13,579 people and two constituent neighborhoods, Lebanon is the 23rd largest community in New Hampshire.

 Lebanon is a somewhat ethnically-diverse city.
 The people who call Lebanon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lebanon residents report their race to be White, followed by Asian.
-Important ancestries of people in Lebanon include Irish, French , German, and French Canadian.
+Important ancestries of people in Lebanon include English, French , German, and French Canadian.

 The most common language spoken in Lebanon is English.
 Other important languages spoken here include Spanish and Chinese.